GopalJi-Mishra/Smart-City-Complaint-Management-System/README.md

 * Designed the prompt to generate practical complaint categories for proper department routing.
 * Integrated the AI generated result so that it is stored along with the complaint in **SQL Server**.

+- ### <u>**Abhijit Kumar Sharma (IN26011441)**</u>

+- Worked on `AuthController.cs`.
+- Added user registration and login functionality.
+- Worked on the `Models` folder.
+- Created the models needed for users and complaints.
+- Connected the authentication and model parts with the project.

 ## Features

 - Citizen registration and login